Job submission

 #SBATCH --mail-user=abc@bio.aau.dk

-# Exit on first error and if any variables are unset
+# Exit script on the first error

-# load software modules or environments
+# load conda environment or software modules

 # Must use srun when doing distributed work across multiple nodes